 For my own entree, I ordered the tagliatelle with duck confit, porcini mushrooms, and truffle oil.
 It was downright sinful.
 Although I ended up picking out the mushrooms and making Ben eat them (it’s a texture thing for me), I have to say that the combination of flavors worked really well together.
 I absolutely loved it.
 The noodles were fat and perfectly cooked, the duck was tender and flavorful, there was a hint of mushrooms in the sauce, which I went really well with the truffle oil and the flavor of the duck.
 I really, really enjoyed it.
 It could become one of my new favorite pasta dishes.

-I ordered myself a glass of champagne to celebrate our evening out and the fact that I’d gotten hired on that day to the best branding firm in Charleston (if not the world!), and even ordered dessert without feeling guilty because it had turned out to be such a great day.
+I ordered myself a glass of champagne to celebrate our evening out, and even ordered dessert without feeling guilty because it had turned out to be such a great day.
 I got the ricotta cheesecake with strawberries and italian amaretto cookie crust as my dessert.
 I don’t know that I’d ever had a ricotta cheesecake before this, and I have to say, I don’t really think I’m a fan.
 There’s just something about cream cheese cheesecakes that are just better, in my opinion.
 The cheesecake was good, don’t get me wrong, I just felt that it was missing depth.
 Without the strawberries, it didn’t really taste like anything.

 Ben got the chocolate tiramisu with toasted hazelnuts.
 I liked it better than my cheesecake, but I thought that the chocolate kind of overpowered the tiramisu.
 I was thinking it was going to be dusted with cocoa powder, but instead they drizzled it with chocolate sauce.
 Now, I am of the opinion that anything drizzled with chocolate sauce immediately becomes 100% more delicious, but this tiramisu was definitely an exception to that rule.
 Ben considers himself a tiramisu connoisseur, and he wasn’t really impressed…although that’s kind of typical of Ben (unless I’m cooking, of course).